How to Buy an Extended Car Warranty and Avoid Scams

 Deal With a Solid Warranty Company

 It's very important to buy coverage from a company that has solid financials so they can actually pay your claims.
 The news over the last few years is littered with stories of companies that went under and left policy holders with worthless paper.
 I have done extensive research on all of the companies that we recommend.
-I hold them to everything they say and we often work with them and the consumer to resolve questions.
+We have worked with these companies and our visitors to resolve various claim issues.
+Believe me, I hold them to everything they say.
 We review their financials, government audits, actuary audit statements and verify they have enough funds in their claims reserve accounts to cover your repairs.
-Dealers will tell you that I'm making a buck off you with scare tactics.
-We are here to keep you from getting scared!

 Our Reviews of Warranty Companies